Zip task configuration

 |

-The zip task compresses a specified file or a set of files and copies the compressed file to the location specified in Destination location.
+The Zip task compresses a specified file or a set of files and copies the compressed file to the location specified in the Destination location field.
 After the successful execution of the zip task, the source files and the target zip file are available for the subsequent task.
-If the input path is that of a folder, IBM webMethods Managed File Transfer does not compress the files/contents of the specified folder.
+If the input path is that of a folder, Managed File Transfer does not compress the files or the contents of the specified folder.

 In single-thread, sequential processing, each action results in a single zip file.
 However, if the zip task occurs after parallel processing starts, each thread results in a separate zip file.